How to Increase Estrogen in Females

 - The dryness of the cervix causes painful intercourse

-Numerous problems, including polyps, fibroids, PCOS, endometriosis discomfort, ovarian tumours, etc., might be linked to excess oestrogen in the body.
-Your levels could be elevated due to having too much oestrogen compared to progesterone, the second sex hormone.
-You can end up with too much oestrogen in your body due to the medications that contain it.
+Numerous problems, including polyps, fibroids, PCOS, endometriosis discomfort, ovarian tumors, etc., might be linked to excess estrogen in the body.
+Your levels could be elevated due to having too much estrogen compared to progesterone, the second sex hormone.
+You can end up with too much estrogen in your body due to the medications that contain it.

 Some signs could be: